henriksommerfeld/blog-hugo/content/article/2017-11-18-multi-app-in-angular-using-base-components.md

 ## Base components to the rescue

-By creating base components at the project level that aren't rendered directly and don't have any mark-up or styling, we can create child components in the respective subsidiary apps that extends a base component and defines the template and CSS.
+By creating base components at the project level that aren't rendered directly and don't have any mark-up or styling, we can create child components in the respective subsidiary apps that extend a base component and defines the template and CSS.

 {{<figure src="/images/base-component-angular-project-tree.png" link="/images/base-component-angular-project-tree.png" caption="Angular project tree (simplified)." alt="Angular project tree">}}